GeoPlegma/GeoPlegma/gp-proj/README.md

 ### Notes:
-- The method `compute_distortion` is used to measure the correctness of the projection and the area distortion of the projection (it will be useful if we need to get close to equal-areaness)
+- The method `compute_distortion` is used to measure the correctness and the area distortion of the projection (it will be useful if we need to get close to equal-areaness)

 # `Polyhedron` — Method Documentation